stackedboxes/romualdo/doc/design.md

 * For each procedure `p` in the call stack of the saved state:
     * If `p.hash` does not appear in the compiled Storyworld, they are incompatible.
+* For each global variable `g` in the saved state:
+    * If `g.hash` does not appear in the compiled Storyworld, they are incompatible.
 * If we reach this point, they are compatible!

-Since this is all based on hashes of the actual code of the procedures, this algorithm works both for:
+Since this is all based on hashes of the actual code of the procedures adn globals, this algorithm works both for:

 1. Released cases.
 For example, I send a saved state to a friend, but the friend is still using an older version of the Storyworld.
 They need to update the